TasnimAnas/TasnimAnas/README.md

 # 💫 About Me:

 <h1 align="center">Hi 👋, I'm Tasnim Anas</h1>
-<h3 align="left">Last semester CSE undergrad with a relentless passion for Web Development, Problem-Solving, and Innovation.
-Eager to contribute, collaborate, and make a meaningful impact in the world of technology.
-Let's create something extraordinary together!</h3>
+<h3 align="left">An aspiring software engineer with a passion for problem-solving and a drive to learn new technologies.
+I am currently in the final year of my Computer Science degree.
+And looking for full-time and internship oppurtunities</h3>
 <br/>

 - 🌱 I’m currently working on **Full Stack Development**